ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

       diagnosticIntegratedBoundaryFluxMoments = {"intM0", "intM1", "intKE", "intHE"},
    },

 The initial condition for this problem is given by a Maxwellian.
 This is specified using ``init = Plasma.MaxwellianProjection { ... }``, which is a table with entries for the density and temperature profile functions (we could also specify the driftSpeed profile) to be used to initialze the Maxwellian.
 In this simulation, the initial density profile takes a particular form that comes from a 1D single-fluid analysis (see [Shi2019]_), which derives quasi-steady-state initial profiles from the source parameters.

 The sources also take the form of Maxwellians, specified via ``source = Plasma.MaxwellianProjection { isSource = true, ... }``.
-For the density and temperature profile functions, we use the sourceDensity and sourceTemperature functions defined in the Preamble.
+For the density and temperature profile functions, we use the ``sourceDensity`` and ``sourceTemperature`` functions defined in the Preamble.
 We also specify the desired source power.
 The source density is then scaled so that the integrated power in the source matches the desired power.
 Therefore, sourceDensity only controls the shape of the source density profile, not the amplitude.
 Since the initial conditions are related to the source, we also scale the initial species density by the same factor as the source via the ``scaleWithSourcePower = true`` flag in the initial conditions.

 Self-species collisions are included using a Lenard-Bernstein model collision operator via the ``coll = Plasma.LBOCollisions { ... }`` table.
 For more details about collision models and options, see :ref:`Collisions <app_coll>`.

 Non-periodic boundary conditions are specified via the ``bcx`` and ``bcz`` tables.
-For this simulation, we use zero-flux boundary conditions in the x (radial) direction, and sheath-model boundary conditions in the z (field-aligned) direction.
+For this simulation, we use zero-flux boundary conditions in the :math:`x` (radial) direction, and sheath-model boundary conditions in the :math:`z` (field-aligned) direction.

 Finally, we specify the diagnostics that should be outputted for each species.
 These consist of various moments and integrated quantities.
 For more details about available diagnostics, see :ref:`app_gk`.

 - The **Fields** section specifies parameters and options related to the field solvers for the gyrokinetic potential(s).

 .. code-block:: lua